clarkfitzg/phd_research/notes/hive.md

 Latency is generally poor, as with all Hadoop applications.

 Writing now thinking about what kind of software to produce.
-I have in mind an `rhive` package, kind of following the naming convention for the Hadoop ecosystem as found in [Revolution R](https://github.com/RevolutionAnalytics).
+I have in mind an `RHive` package, kind of following the naming convention for the Hadoop ecosystem as found in [Revolution R](https://github.com/RevolutionAnalytics).
 This would become a package to put on CRAN and talk about next summer at JSM.